daczarne/codestackr_css_tutorial/04_position/README.md

 ## Relative

-Relative position is similary to static, but we can now change the `top`, `right`, `bottom`, and `left` attributes.
-For example, is we set the first box to have `top=100px`, it will move down 100px from its original position.
+Relative position is similar to static, but we can now change the `top`, `right`, `bottom`, and `left` attributes.
+For example, if we set the first box to have `top=100px`, it will move down 100px from its original position.

 ![](relative/down-100.png)